 WHY GUARDIAN CAPS?

 The Guardian Cap is the leading soft shell helmet cover engineered for impact reduction.
-It brings a padded, soft-shell layer to the outside of the decades old hard-shell helmet and reduces impact up of hits.
+It brings a padded, soft-shell layer to the outside of the decades old hard-shell helmet and reduces impact of hits.

 The Guardian Cap was created in 2010 to address the clear need to advance the standard helmet, which has changed little since the 1960’s.
 Erin and Lee Hanson, owners of The Hanson Group LLC, utilized their 20+ years in the material science business to engineer, patent, and manufacture the Guardian Cap.